Generic name: bevacizumab [ bev-a-CIZ-oo-mab ]

 Some side effects may occur during the injection.
-Tell your caregiver if you feel dizzy, light-headed, short of breath, chilled, sweaty, or have a headache, chest pain, wheezing, or swelling in your face.
+Tell your medical caregiver if you feel dizzy, nauseated, light-headed, itchy, sweaty, or have a headache, chest tightness, back pain, trouble breathing, or swelling in your face.

 Mvasi can make it easier for you to bleed.
 Call your doctor or seek emergency medical attention if you have:

 easy bruising, unusual bleeding (nose, mouth, vagina, rectum), or any bleeding that will not stop;

 signs of bleeding in your digestive tract--severe stomach pain, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or

 signs of bleeding in the brain--sudden numbness or weakness (especially on one side of the body), sudden severe headache, problems with vision or balance.

 Mvasi can cause a rare but serious neurologic disorder affecting the brain.
 Symptoms may occur within hours of your first dose, or they may not appear for up to a year after your treatment started.
 Call your doctor at once if you have extreme weakness or tiredness, headache, confusion, vision problems, fainting, or seizure (blackout or convulsions).

 Some people receiving Mvasi have developed a fistula (an abnormal passageway) within the throat, lungs, gallbladder, kidney, bladder, or vagina.
 Call your doctor if you have: chest pain and trouble breathing, stomach pain or swelling, incontinence or leakage, or if you feel like you are choking and gagging when you eat or drink.

 pain, swelling, warmth, or redness in one or both legs;